-8.4.1.
-The Referee ensures that the Boxer has appropriate bandages, as per rule 12, after the end of the Bout.

-- 8.4.2.
-The Referee indicates the winner of the Bout by raising a Boxer's hand or otherwise only after the announcement has been made. - 8.4.3.
-When the winner of a Bout is announced, the Referee must be positioned in the middle of the ring holding one hand of each Boxer and raise the hand of the winning Boxer while facing the main TV camera, unless otherwise instructed by the Technical Delegate. - 8.4.4.
-In case the Referee decides to stop the Bout, they must first inform the Deputy Technical Delegate of a decision and the reason why the Bout was stopped.
-The Deputy Technical Delegate should inform the Referee if the decision is clearly against these Competition Rules. - 8.4.5.
-The Referee may consult the Ringside Doctor regarding a competing Boxer's condition. - 8.4.6.
+- 8.4.1.
+The Referee ensures that the Boxer has appropriate bandages, as per rule 12, after the end of the Bout. - 8.4.2.
+The Referee indicates the winner of the Bout by raising a Boxer's hand or pointing at the winner with both hands.otherwise - 8.4.2.8.4.3.
+The Referee indicates the winner of the Bout only after the announcement has been made by the Announcer. - 8.4.3.8.4.4.
+When the winner of a Bout is announced, the Referee must be positioned in the middle of the ring and indicate the winner of the Boutholding one hand of each Boxer and raise the hand of the winning Boxer while facing the main TV camera, unless otherwise instructed by the Technical Delegate. - 8.4.4.-In case the Referee decides to stop the Bout, they must first inform the Deputy

+Technical Delegate of a decision and the reason why the Bout was stopped.
+The

+Deputy Technical Delegate should inform the Referee if the decision is clearly against these Competition Rules. - 8.4.5.-The Referee may consult the Ringside Doctor regarding a competing Boxer's condition.

+- 8.4.6.
 When the Referee calls the Ringside Doctor to examine a Boxer, only the Referee and the Ringside Doctor will be present in the ring or on the apron, unless the Ringside Doctor requests someone to help. - 8.4.7.
-If a Boxer incurs an injury, the Referee commands the non-injured Boxer to go to the neutral corner, then asks the Ringside Doctor if the injured Boxer is fit to continue. - 8.4.8.
-If a Boxer incurs an injury and the Ringside Doctor informs the Referee that the Boxer is fit to continue, then the Referee may decide to continue the Bout. - 8.4.9.
-If a Boxer incurs an injury and the Ringside Doctor informs the Referee that the Boxer is not fit to continue, then the Referee may decide to terminate the Bout. - 8.4.10.
-If a Boxer incurs an injury and the Referee did not see the cause of injury, the Referee requests the opinion of each of the five (5) Judges to see whether all or a majority have seen a foul or a correct blow.
-The Referee then makes one of the following decisions: - Where all or a majority of the Judges have seen a correct blow, the decision will be Referee Stops Contest - Injury (RSC-I). - Where all or a majority of the Judges have seen an intentional foul, the decision will be Disqualification (DSQ). - Where all or a majority of the Judges have seen an unintentional foul, the decision will be in accordance with the Judges' scorecards - Winner on Points (WP).
+If a Boxer incurs an injury, the Referee commands the non-injured Boxer to go to the neutral corner, then asks the Ringside Doctor if the injured Boxer is fit to continue. - 8.4.8.-If a Boxer incurs an injury and the Ringside Doctor informs the Referee that the Boxer is fit to continue, then the Referee may decide to continue the Bout. - 8.4.9.
+If a Boxer incurs an injury and the Ringside Doctor informs the Referee that the Boxer is not fit to continue, then the Referee may decide to terminate the Bout. - 8.4.10.-If a Boxer incurs an injury and the Referee did not see the cause of injury, the Referee requests the opinion of each of the five (5) Judges to see whether all or a majority have seen a foul or a correct blow.
+The Referee then makes one of the following decisions: - Where all or a majority of the Judges have seen a correct blow, the decision will be Referee Stops Contest Injury (RSC-I). - Where all or a majority of the Judges have seen an intentional foul, the decision will be Disqualification (DSQ). - Where all or a majority of the Judges have seen an unintentional foul, the decision will be in accordance with the Judges' scorecards - Winner on Points (WP).